MosesBomera/NSMLE-Assessment/description_of_approach.md

 ### Next Steps

 **Framing the ML task to find a reason to lend a business:**
-- Change the task to a regression task that predicts how much a business can manage to pay on time instead of how the loan will perform,
+- Change the task to a regression task that predicts how much a business can manage to pay on time instead of if a loan will be paid late,
 - This target can be calculated based on what the busines has historically managed to pay on time and within 15 days after the due date.

 **Error Analysis:**
 - Extensively analyse model errors to understand the causes and how to correct them to improve model performance.
-- Devise strategies to handle the extreme class imbalance that exists in the target.
+- Devise strategies to handle the extreme class imbalance that exists in the `paid_late` target i.e (97% False to 3% True).

 **Improve Feature Engineering:**
 - Extract mean feature metrics from all previous loan repayments, not just the last approved loan.